YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario25/README.md

 # SCENARIO 25: Storage & Policy Management
 #########################################################################################

-When it comes to storage consumption, a user or an application will most of time create Persistent Volume Claims (PVC) against specific Storage Classes.
+When it comes to storage consumption, a user or an application will most of the time create Persistent Volume Claims (PVC) against specific Storage Classes.
 Each class will have its own set of parameters and configuration.

 While PVCs are namespace bound resources, Storage Classes are cluster wide ones.
 Said differently, all users & namespaces can see and access all storage classes by default.